Youssef080808/Telegram-py-bot/README.md

 - Built with [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot) and [`requests`](https://pypi.org/project/requests/); SQLite access uses the standard library's `sqlite3` module, so it adds no dependencies
 - `subscribers.db` and `bot.log` are generated at runtime and excluded from version control
 - All digest times are in UTC; there is currently no per-user timezone conversion

+### Known limitations

-- The SSH ingress rule is pinned to a single IP address in the Terraform config and must be updated when that address changes
+- The SSH ingress rule is pinned to a single IP address in the Terraform config and must be updated when that address changes.
+A `http` data source resolving the current address at plan time would remove the manual step.
-- Deployment of a new image is currently a manual pull-and-recreate on the instance; extending the CI pipeline to update the running container would complete the continuous delivery story
+- The AMI ID is hardcoded and will go stale as Amazon publishes newer Amazon Linux images.
+An `aws_ami` data source filtering on the latest release would keep it current.
+- `terraform.tfstate` is stored locally rather than in a remote backend, so it is not shared or locked.
+An S3 backend with DynamoDB locking would be the standard fix.
+- `terraform-user` currently holds `IAMFullAccess`, which is broader than the role and policy management this project actually needs.
+- The deploy job reports success once Systems Manager accepts the command, not once the container is confirmed healthy.
+Polling `ssm:GetCommandInvocation` for the result would close that gap.